versionpress/docs-site/README.md

 #### Linting

-Linting is currently removed from the build process but you can use it manually by typing `gulp tslint` into the console.
-Linting is performed according to the description file `tslint.json`.
+Linting is part of the build process and it is performed according to the description file `tslint.json`.

 ### Production mode

 Before deploying to the server, run the command

-    $ gulp build
+    $ npm run build

 which builds the application and puts all of its files into the `dist` folder.